MZernick/Trivia-Tracker/README.md

 # Instructions

-1. Log into the page.
+1. Log in or sign up.
-2. Trivia questions are displayed.
+2. Trivia questions are then displayed.
 3. Select an answer and the next question will be displayed.
 4.
 5.